pablo360able/The-Augment/README.md

 * Possibly swap the rarities on some common card and Stunning Strike
 * See if Delayed Blast Fireball needs a buff
 * Consider buffing Evade Capture and/or Mind over Matter
-* Consider nerving Feign Disaster and/or Phantasmal Force
+* Consider nerving Feign Disaster and/or Phantasmal Force (for latter: possibly turn attack into status)
 * Figure out what buff I want to give to Refocus

 ## Other considerations
 * Consider changing timing of passive effect of Aether orbs
 * Replace generic names, including D&D spells and Magic keyword
-* Potentially relocate added description text for Enchant and Eidolon actions, and see if they get annihilated by cards whose descriptions update
+*
 ## Bugs

 * Necrotic Beam's damage is not doubled on display